diego-antonelli/house-scraper-rotterdam/README.md

 We use PM2 to run the server (Express) in multiple cores and use full capacity of the machines.
 To run, just execute `npm start` in your terminal.
 To kill pm2 process just execute `npm run stop`.
 To see logs related to the server use `npm run logs`.
 If you are running locally execute `npm run dev`.

 ### How to contribute ###
-Few free to open PRs to improve this repo.
+Feel free to open PRs to improve this repo.